Courage-1984/logia/docs/IMAGE_GUIDE.md

 1. Place image in `assets/images/` (or appropriate subdirectory)
 2. Use the responsive image pattern in HTML
-3. Run `npm run build` to generate optimized versions
+3. Run `npm run build` or `npm run build:gh-pages` to generate optimized versions
 4. Test that images load correctly in production build

 ## Troubleshooting